'The Art of Loving': Olivia Dean's vulnerable and intimate second album

 Which brings into view The Art of Lovingand Dean immediately shows that alongside her growing success, is also her burgeoning maturity as a songwriter.
 Alongside “Man I Need”, there is also “Nice To Each Other” currently at home in the upper echelons of the charts too.
 An enveloping, embracing lo-fi track that showcases Dean’s style, with subtle rustic chordsskipping beat, and playful yet earnest vocals, it is illustrative of what Dean has done so well here.

-The Art of Loving doesn’t simply retread what came before, but with Dean’s vulnerable and relatable songwriting, it is far more intimate and personal than her debutIt is also more varied and shines in subtle different hues at times: the funky, sultry “Lady Lady”, the energetic beat under “Something Inbetween, the unravelling and captivating lullaby toned “Loud; it would also be exciting to see Dean push the envelope further.
+The Art of Loving doesn’t simply retread what came before, but with Dean’s vulnerable and relatable songwriting, it is far more intimate and personal than her debutIt is also more varied and shines in subtly different hues at times: the funky, sultry “Lady Lady”, the energetic beat under “Something Inbetween, the unravelling and captivating lullaby toned “Loud; it would also be exciting to see Dean push the envelope further.
 Full of grace and elegance, it is ultimately a shame that The Art of Loving is over so soon.

-Full of grace and elegance, it is ultimately a shame that The Art Of Loving is over so soon.
+Full of grace and elegance, it is ultimately a shame that The Art Of Loving is over so soon

 rating